centreon/centreon-archived/doc/en/installation/prerequisites.rst

 Operating System
 ================

-If you **use Centreon ISO v3.x the operating system will be CentOS v6**.
+If you **use Centreon ISO v3.x you can choose between operating system CentOS v6 or CentOS v7**.

 If you prefer to use **Red Hat OS** you must install it in **v6 or v7 version** and use rpms from repository.